 Secondary schools and colleges

-From showing demonstrations to Year 7 students to providing A-level work experience placements, we want to engage students of all ages with the exciting study of physics.
+From showing demonstrations to Year 7 students to A-Level masterclasses on the latest research, we want to engage students of all ages with the exciting study of physics.

 We have a deep well of talent in our Department, and we welcome opportunities to share it with local schools.

 Some of our specific activities are listed below.
 We're also flexible with regard to other workshops, talks and campus visits - just get in touch.